zdave-parity/jam-np/simple.md

 Request for the work-report with the given hash.

-This should be used to request missing work-reports on receipt of a new block; blocks directly contain only the hashes of included work-reports.
+This should be used by auditors to request missing work-reports which have been negatively judged by other auditors.

-A node announcing a new block may be assumed to possess the referenced work-reports.
-Such nodes should thus be queried first for missing reports.
+An auditor publishing or forwarding a negative judgment may be assumed to possess the referenced work-report.
+Such auditors should thus be queried first for missing reports.

 ```
-Node -> Node
+Auditor -> Auditor

 --> Work-Report Hash
 --> FIN